-That title might be somewhat misleading, because while I did create an engagement portrait light painting of Ben & Emilee, I also created their “normal” engagement portraits for them too!
+That title might be somewhat misleading because while I did create an engagement portrait light painting of Ben & Emilee, I also created their “normal” engagement photos for them too!

 Minnehaha Falls Engagement Portraits

-We actually began at Minnehaha Falls on a beautiful early fall evening in Minnesota.
+We actually began at Minnehaha Falls Regional Park on a beautiful early fall evening in Minnesota.
 The leaves were just starting to turn and the water was flowing over the falls pretty well.
-It made for some really pretty engagement portraits.
+It made for some really pretty engagement pictures.